 Networking, advice and other resources

-We run these in partnership with the North York Moors Tourism Network, a network managed on a voluntary basis by Susan Briggs, Director of The Tourism Network Ltd. It's very informal, with no charge to join, and it's designed to benefit tourism businesses who wish to capitalise on their location in/near the North York Moors National Park and Howardian Hills Area of Outstanding Natural Beauty.
+We run these in partnership with the North York Moors Tourism Network, a network managed on a voluntary basis by Susan Briggs, Director of The Tourism Network Ltd. It's very informal, with no charge to join, and it's designed to benefit those businesses who wish to capitalise on their location in/near the North York Moors National Park and Howardian Hills Area of Outstanding Natural Beauty.

 Catriona McLees, Head of Marketing & Communications